azizbhy/azizbhy/README.md

 - 👋 Hi, I’m @azizbhy *aziz bel hadj yahia*
-- 👀 I’m interested in a summer internship
+- 👀 I'm a software engineering student , looking for an end of studies internship
-- 🌱 I’m currently majoring in web developement
+- 🌱 I’m currently majoring in web developement and i enjoy working on devops
 - 📫 How to reach me *aziz.belhadjyahia@esprit.tn*